Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Mexico's luxury real estate market is booming, with rising sales and prices in hotspots like Cancun, Playa del Carmen, and Tulum.

-These areas are seeing a surge in demand, which is pushing property prices higher.
-Foreign investment is pouring in, with 2023 seeing a record $36.1 billion, largely from the U.S. and Canada.
-This is thanks to relaxed regulations that make it easier for international buyers to invest.
+In 2023, foreign direct investment in Mexico hit a record $36.1 billion, largely from the U.S. and Canada.
+This is thanks to relaxed regulations that make it easier for international buyers to jump in.

-Sources: The Latinvestor, Primerus, HAR
+Sources: Primerus, BBVA Research, HAR

 Investors are flocking to Mexico’s secondary cities for lower costs and massive growth potential.